FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Conclusion

 \section{Conclusion}

-In this paper, we propose \sys, a new application-layer communication protocol designed to improve communication efficiency in cross-silo FL.
-By leveraging coding, \sys efficiently utilizes available network bandwidth through client-to-client communication.
-Its adaptive redundancy algorithm provides adequate tolerance for network fluctuations while optimizing communication traffic.
+This paper proposes \sys, a new application layer communication protocol designed to improve communication efficiency in cross-silo FL.
+By using coding strategies specific to the different characteristics of the data flow of the upload and download phases, \sys makes efficient use of the available bandwidth and accelerates the transfer of model weights through client-to-client communication.
+Furthermore, the adaptive redundancy algorithm in \sys dynamically balances redundancy levels in response to network fluctuations, ensuring system resilience while minimizing unnecessary communication traffic.
 Extensive experiments demonstrate that \sys significantly reduces communication time without compromising learning convergence.